 Studying in America can be expensive and depends on several factors such as university size, location, reputation, and the division of the sports program.
-On average, however, costs will be around 30,000 dollars per year, making scholarships all the more critical.
+However, on average, costs will be around 30,000 dollars per year, making scholarships all the more critical.
 With a scholarship, you could pay nothing and obtain what is called a full ride.
 This is extremely rare, however, and only 1% of athletes receive this amount of funding.
-At athletes USA we estimate costs between £0 – £12,000 per year.
-If you take into consideration that this often includes your degree, accommodation on campus, food, equipment, and travel costs with your team, there’s a lot to be gained.
+At athletes USA, we estimate costs between £0 – £12,000 per year.
+If you consider that this often includes your degree, accommodation on campus, food, equipment, and travel costs with your team, there’s a lot to be gained.
 At Athletes USA, we can provide you with a free evaluation of your expenses based on your sporting and academic achievements with no obligation.
 Scholarship funding can also be obtained through successful academic results, so you must focus on your sport and studies equally!

 How long does it take to complete a degree in the U.S.?

 NCAA or NAIA university degrees usually take four years, while Junior colleges (NJCAA) offer 2-year associate degrees.
 Junior college is often an excellent pathway into the American university system for those who haven’t made the level ‘yet’ to be on an NCAA or NAIA program.
-Once you finish the two years at junior college, you are then able to transfer to an NCAA or NAIA program and carry on with the remaining two years of your degree.
+Once you finish the two years at junior college, you can transfer to an NCAA or NAIA program and carry on with the remaining two years of your degree.